AdobeDocs/experience-manager-screens.en/help/using/enclosed-corporate-network.md

 # Enclosed Corporate Network (Wired/Wireless) {#enclosed-corporate-networks}

 The Enclosed Corporate Network SetUp is applicable to smaller, larger and enterprise businesses.
-It can be theoretically more complex, and the logical Setup is shown in the figure below.
+It can be theoretically more complex, and the logical setup is shown in the figure below.

 ![](/help/using/assets/enclosed-network-1.png)